American Heart Association Development Consultant in Tulsa, Oklahoma

 Want to help get your resume to the top?
 Take a look at the experience we require:

-Ten years of fundraising experience overseeing $1m+ in revenue, along with recruiting and managing volunteers.
+8 to 10 years' fundraising experience overseeing $1m+ in revenue, along with recruiting and managing volunteers.

 Strong organizational and analytical skills with the proven ability to analyze numbers to impact campaign trends and build strategies on where to pivot to impact future results.